5afe/safe-relay-service/README.md

 # Gnosis Safe Relay Service
 This service allows us to have owners of the Safe contract that don’t need to hold any ETH on those owner addresses.
 How is this possible?
-The transaction relay service acts as a proxy, paying for the transaction fees and getting it back due to the transaction architecture we use.
+The **Transaction Relay Service** acts as a proxy, paying for the transaction fees and getting it back due to the transaction architecture we use.
 It also enables the user to pay for ethereum transactions using **ERC20 tokens**.

 Docs